- check_ipmi_sensor is no longer packaged with OP5 Monitor 9. Look into check_monitor_hardware_ipmi instead.

 - Enable and configure IPMI as described below.

 How to Enable IPMI Monitoring

-The following is an example on how-to enable IPMI , please note that it can differ for your hardware.
+The following is an example on how-to enable IPMI.
+Please note that it can differ based on your hardware.

 On Dell PowerEdge servers (1950 and R410 at least) the following steps are needed in order to enable 'Serial over LAN'.